mjhea0/enginery/README.md

 `Enginery` migrations will only update database schema.

-You'll have to update your models by adding/updating/removing properties manually.
+You'll have to manually update your models by adding/updating/removing properties.

 As a workaround you can use [dm-is-reflective](https://github.com/godfat/dm-is-reflective) plugin that will create mappings between database columns and model's properties.